-The answers to these questions are different for every child.
+The answers to these questions are different for every child, and deciding whether girls should be allowed to play in boys’ or women’s teams should always be done on a case-by-case basis.
 Therefore it’s essential that we individualise any decisions to move kids to different playing environments.

 It helps to keep the Four Corners of player development in mind: can a player still socialise in that environment?
 Tactically, are they able to make appropriate decisions?
 And can they cope technically and physically?
 After all, we want to challenge our players, but we also want them to have some success.

 In his article on individualising the process of player development, Dave Wright explains how in his time working at Fulham FC, academy players had “individual learning plans based around four key criteria and an overall definition of success for that player at that time.”
 We should not only apply these types of approaches to developing our players, but to determining the best or most appropriate environment for them to undergo their development.